 When talking about internet usage, it is hard to imagine a digital world without social media.
 The same holds true for Canada – overall, Canada has an active social media penetration rate of 68 percent.
 As of May 2018, 80 percent of internet users in Canada accessed Facebook.
 Other popular social networks in Canada include LinkedIn, GooglePlus and Instagram, although none of these have the reach of Facebook.
 During a survey of social media usage frequency in Canada, 79 percent of respondents stated that they used Facebook on a daily basis.
 Other social networks with a strong daily usage rate were Instagram, Snapchat and Reddit.

 Online shopping is also very popular, with 78 percent of internet users in Canada having visited an online retail store and 57 percent having purchased a product or service online.
-In total, there were over 26 million digital buyers in Canada in 2018.
+In total, there were almost 27 million digital buyers in Canada in 2018.
 Over half of Canadian online shoppers shopped domestically as well as cross-border, compared to only 27 percent of U.S. online shoppers who did the same.
-Retail e-commerce sales in Canada amounted to 22 billion U.S. dollars in 2017 and are projected to increase to almost 32 billion U.S. dollars in 2022.
+Retail e-commerce sales in Canada amounted to 40 billion U.S. dollars in 2018 and are projected to increase to almost 55.5 billion U.S. dollars in 2023.